dydjw9/RAIN/README.md

 For the EAD attack in ImageNet dataset, it may consumes enourmous GPU memroy, you may change the batch size in line 221 of the file "main_cnn.py" to save memory.
 The default number is 32.

+For the EOT attack, use the EOT model for testing.
+The num_samples determines the number of samples in EOT attack.
+Therefore, comparing to the standard adversarail attack, EOT attack evaluation will require much longer time.